Mount Franklin (Victoria)

+The flat summit area is now used as a free camping ground.
+A central lawn area is surrounded by a ring of campsites, with picnic tables and wood fire barbecues.
+There is space for tents, and to park caravans and RVs.
+A toilet block and water tank (non-potable) is located close to the entrance.

 Being a prominent local landmark within Hepburn Shire, the mountain is included within the boundaries of the Mount Franklin Reserve managed by Parks Victoria.

 History

 The mountain was created by a volcanic eruption about 470,000 years ago.
 It is fine example of a breached scoria cone.
 The breach in the south eastern rim (through which the road now enters) is thought to have been caused by lava flow breaking through the rim.
 The caldera is one of the deepest in the central highlands area.
 It is not active.
 Earlier flows extend to the north and west.
 The coarse ejecta exposed around the summit includes red and green olivine and megacrysts of high-temperature (some of the largest known Victorian examples) and orthoclase (to 7 cm long) and augite (over 9 cm long).
 Lumps of Ordovician sedimentary and granitic bedrock also occur in the ejecta and small basalt blocks contain cores of crazed quartz.
 On the western slope is the parasitic scoria mound known as "Lady Franklin".

 The volcanic eruptions may have been witnessed by members of the Dja Dja Wurrung native Aboriginal tribe who called this country the ‘smoking grounds’.
-The clan that occupied the country around Mount Franklin were the Gunangara Gundidj who called it Lalgambook.
+The clan that occupied the country around Mount Franklin were the Gunangara Gundidj who called it Willambeparamal meaning home of the emus.
 Mount Franklin and the surrounding area appears to have been a place of considerable religious significance to Aboriginal people.
 Both ethnographical and archaeological evidence indicates that frequent large ceremonial gatherings took place in the area.
 Lava from Mount Franklin and other volcanoes in the area filled valleys and buried the gold bearing streams that became the renowned ‘deep leads’ of the gold mining era.

 The country around Mount Franklin was described in 1855 as "thickly timbered with box and stringbark".
-Reports of fertile land waiting to be claimed prompted a minor rush by squatters who called the mount "Jim Crow Hill".
+Reports of fertile land waiting to be claimed prompted a minor rush by squatters who called the mount "Jem Crow Hill".
 Charles Joseph La Trobe, superintendent of the Port Phillip District of New South Wales named the mountain after Sir John Franklin after they climbed the hill together in December 1843.

 In 1840, in response to concerns about the treatment of Aboriginal people by the settlers, the government took over Mount Franklin and the surrounding area for the Loddon Aboriginal Protectorate Station.
 The Protectorate Station was rife with mistreatment of local Aboriginal people.